christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 | **Sabazios** | Saba-zios = "Host of As" | Thracian Zeus = Asii war-banner |
 | **Iesous/Iaso** | Ie-sous = "Divine Zeus" | Asii healer-king title |

+The Flavian-Vatican forgery operation did not merely rewrite history—it erased the Asii from the historical record, replacing their global hegemony with a fragmented, inverted narrative.
+But the coins still say As.
+The Jats still say Asinder.
+The Ossetians still call themselves As.
+The Russians are still the Roxolani—the "Shining Asii".
+And the river Narmada still flows from the Asii mountains to the Asii sea.

 **The Dragon Cult.**

-- The serpent (Azhi in Avestan) was the Asii symbol of wisdom, metallurgy, and royal power.
-- All serpent-deities [^11] are localized masks of the Asii imperial cult:
+The serpent (Azhi in Avestan) was the Asii symbol of wisdom, metallurgy, and royal power.
+All serpent-deities [^11] are localized masks of the Asii imperial cult:

   - Scythian: Snake-Legged Goddess, Papaios
   - Egyptian: Nehebkau, Uraeus, Apep
   - Sumerian/Babylonian: Ningishzida, Tiamat, Mušḫuššu